Tipser/slate/docs-v3/source/includes/_configuration-options.md

 ```

 It affects all the localizable texts in the UI - buy buttons, store, shopping cart and checkout.
 It does not affect the currency in which the customer will pay for the product.

 ***

-## Open Old Dialog

-If you set this option to `false`, you will have an early access the new Product Dialog (after clicking product tile eg. in a collection), which is based entirely on Tipser Elements and not opened in an iframe.
-Therefore, it is much easier to style via CSS overwrite.
-New product dialog will allow some new features and better User Experience compared to the one used previously.
-Consequently, the old product dialog will be deprecated soon, which will be communicated ahead to every POS through an appropriate channels.

-***